 Want to learn more about community gardening and farming on vacant land in Philadelphia?
-Our Garden Justice Legal Initiative invites you to come discuss legal land access and preservation for gardens, farms, and other community-managed open spaces, including discussing resources available to growers during COVID-19.
+Our Garden Justice Legal Initiative and Soil Generation invite you to come discuss legal land access and preservation for gardens, farms, and other community-managed open spaces, including discussing resources available to growers during COVID-19.
 To view an online list of some of these resources and tips, visit Grounded in Philly.

 Place: Online free Via Zoom